DiogoAngelim/signal/backend/README.md

 ### @digelim/04.source

-Enriches envelopes with source and meta.
+Enriches messages with source and meta.

 - `SourceNormalizer`
 - `SourceContext`